Bingi-Man/Debian-Xfce-Tweaks/README.md

 *   From Windows : https://devtutorial.io/how-to-create-bootable-usb-installer-for-debian-12-p3123.html

-*   WARNING: Boot from the Debian 12 Netinst image.
+**Boot from the Debian 12 Netinst image.
 During the installation process, *only* select "standard system utilities".
-This ensures a minimal installation with fewer unnecessary packages.
+This ensures a minimal installation with fewer unnecessary packages.**

 ### 1.2 Add user to sudoers